AntonioDiaz/cloud_developer/README.md

 * Signed URL Pattern
   * We'll be using the Amazon Web Services (AWS) Javascript Software Development Kit (SDK) to implement the SignedURL pattern within our Node server.
 <img src="docs/02_full_stack_aws/signed_url_pattern.png" width="500">
+* Tip
-tip: AWS SDK dependencies are included in the project's package.json file.
+AWS SDK dependencies are included in the project's package.json file.
 If you're starting a new project, you will need to install these dependencies using NPM.
 AWS offers clear instructions for setting it up in a new project: https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/installing-jssdk.html.

 ```js
 //Configure AWS